The History of the Kulin Nation: Culture, Country, and Colonisation

 Population Collapse

-In 1835, the Kulin population was estimated to be between 10,000 and 15,000 across central Victoria (Broome, 2005).
+In 1835, the Kulin population was estimated at 10,000–15,000 (Broome, 2005).

 Case Study: Coranderrk — Survival and Resistance

-Foundation: Established in 1863 after survivors were displaced from Nerre Nerre Warren, Coranderrk became a multi-clan refuge (Barwick, 1998).
+Foundation: Established in 1863 as a multi-clan refuge for Kulin survivors (Barwick, 1998).

 Modern Kulin Nation

-Wurundjeri Woi Wurrung Cultural Heritage Aboriginal Corporation.
+Wurundjeri Woi Wurrung Cultural Heritage Aboriginal Corporation

-Bunurong Lan Council Aboriginal Corporation and Boonwurrung Land and Sea Council.
+Bunurong Land Council Aboriginal Corporation

-Taungurung Land and Waters Council.
+Taungurung Land and Waters Council

-Wadawurrung Traditional Owners Aboriginal Corporation and Wathaurong Aboriginal Corporation.
+Wadawurrung Traditional Owners Aboriginal Corporation

-Dja Dja Wurrung Clans Aboriginal Corporation.
+Dja Dja Wurrung Clans Aboriginal Corporation

 Conclusion